secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Nmap Scripting Engine.md

----
+### Introduction

-Nmap Scripting Engine (`NSE`) is another handy feature of `Nmap`.
+- Nmap Scripting Engine (`NSE`) is another handy feature of `Nmap`.
 It provides us with the possibility to create scripts in Lua for interaction with certain services.
-There are a total of 14 categories into which these scripts can be divided:

 | **Category** | **Description** |
 | --- | --- |